Lukeeeeee/IntelligentTrainerPublic/README.md

 b.	`Model.update()`: Update the model using its own method

-3.	`Class Sampler (src/util/sampler/sampler.py)`: We derived the sampling function from agent to this class, so all agent’s (including target agent, trainer agent) sampling utility is implemented by its won sampler.
+3.	`Class Sampler (src/util/sampler/sampler.py)`: We derived the sampling function from agent to this class, so all agentï¿½s (including target agent, trainer agent) sampling utility is implemented by its won sampler.

 a.	`Sampler.sample()`: the function an agent will call when it wants to sample certain amount of samples from a environment